AlexanderKovac1750/VSDL-to-KYPO/README.md

 # Technical documentation
 The technical documentation is in form of pdf in the repository.
-It is currently being improved and will undergo multiple updates, before being completed.

 # Fast installation
 The program can be easily installed and launched by following these steps: